Zoe Empowers

 History

-Zoe Empowers started as a relief mission responding to the 2004 HIV/AIDS pandemic in Africa.
-That pandemic left hundreds of thousands of children without one or both parents.
-Zoe began its work in Zimbabwe where we funded feeding programs, medical services and other relief activities for orphaned children through schools, churches and government entities.
+Zoe Empowers began in 2004, as a response to the HIV/AIDS pandemic in Zimbabwe.
+Initially, our work consisted of feeding programs, medical services, and other relief activities for orphaned children through schools and churches.

 Program accomplishments